Support for commercial tenants and landlords in reaching fair rent relief agreements after 28 March 2021

 The Victorian Small Business Commission (VSBC) will continue to provide free and impartial mediation to help resolve commercial rent relief disputes raised with our office in response to the pandemic.

-Although commercial tenants will no longer be entitled by law to rent relief after the Scheme ends, we will keep providing guidance on how to negotiate in good faith and reach a fair agreement.
+After the Scheme ends, we will keep providing guidance on how to negotiate in good faith and reach a fair agreement.
 Where an agreement can’t be reached, tenants and landlords will be able to apply for mediation.

 Tenants and landlords will also be able to apply for mediation to help resolve a rent relief dispute from before 28 March 2021.